wbreeze/wind_and_water/_posts/2020-11-17-WhatsApp-TOS.md

 There is very little here in Uruguay that isn't mediated or facilitated in some manner via WhatsApp.
 [As you know,]({% link _posts/2018-03-14-why-i-dont-use-fb.md %})
-there is nothing of FaceBook in my house, including WhatsApp.
+there is nothing of Facebook in my house, including WhatsApp.
 Sometimes I think I'm the sole person in Uruguay who doesn't have an account with WhatsApp.
 Other than my friend's ninety-four year old mother.

-On the other hand, I'll bet she has an FaceBook account.
+On the other hand, I'll bet she has an Facebook account.

 WhatsApp is ubiquitous here.
 The bank has a WhatsApp number they will answer.
 The health insurance company.
 The phone and internet company.